ShivaBP/Bechelor-degree-project/README.md

 For this project the 'path of the output folder' is '../polls/output/parse_result' Polls:
 The data in the thesis report is partially automated with module: test_accuracy.py

-DiVA location for thesis report:

 Note:
 Thesis: document_type = 0
 Proporsal: document_type = 1

-The project intended to serve the KTH - Royal Institute of Technology Sweden Canvas LMS.
-If user need to implement the program in the Canvas LMS that other Institute deployed, user might need to modify specific setting.
-The setting that need to modified is unknown.
+The project is intended to simplify KTH - Royal Institute of Technology Sweden use of Canvas LMS.
+In order to reuse this implementation for another institute, modification to some settings may be required.

 [1]Jr, Gerald Q. Maguire.
 Bibutils_6.2_for_DiVA: A Version of Bibutils_6.2 for Use with DiVA.
 C, 2018. https://github.com/gqmaguirejr/bibutils_6.2_for_DiVA.